-All participants (including observers) are bound by all sections of this Code and agree to abide by the provisions.
+All participants (including coaches and attendees/observers) are bound by all sections of this Code and agree to abide by the provisions.

-- A. All competitors, teacher coaches, attorney coaches, and other participants, including observers will show courtesy and respect for all team members and participants, including their opponents and all courthouse staff, judges, attorney coaches, teacher coaches and mock trial staff, and volunteer personnel. - B. All competitors, teacher coaches, attorney coaches, and participants, including observers, will show dignity and restraint, irrespective of the outcome of any trial.
-Trials, contests, and activities will be conducted honestly, fairly, and with civility. - C. Team members and all student participants will conform to the highest standards of deportment.
-Team members and participants may not employ tactics they believe to be wrong or in violation of the Rules.
-Members and participants will not willfully violate the Rules of the competition in spirit or in practice.
-All teams and participants are responsible for ensuring that all observers are aware of the Code. - D. Teacher coaches agree to focus on the educational value of the Mock Trial Competition.
+- A. All student competitors, teacher coaches, attorney coaches, and attendees/observers will show courtesy and respect for all participants, including all student competitors, courthouse staff, judges, scoring attorneys, teacher coachers, attorney coaches, volunteers, and mock trial staff including during trials, contests, activities (such as meetings, student socials, awards ceremony, etc.), and everything in between. - B. All student competitors, teacher coaches, attorney coaches, and attendees/observers will show dignity and restraint, irrespective of the outcome of any trial.
+Trials, contests, and activities will be conducted honestly, fairly, and with civility. - C. All student competitors, teacher coaches, attorney coaches, and attendees/observers will conform to the highest standards of behavior.
+All student competitors, teacher coaches, attorney coaches, and attendees/observers may not employ tactics they believe to be wrong or violating the Rules.
+All student competitors, teacher coaches, attorney coaches, and attendees/observers will not willfully violate the competition rules in spirit or practice.
+All student competitors, teacher coaches, and attorney coaches are responsible for ensuring that all attendees/observers know and follow the Code of Ethical Conduct. - D. Teacher coaches agree to focus on the educational value of the Mock Trial Competition.
 They shall discourage willful violations of the Rules and/or this Code.
 Teachers will instruct students as to proper procedure and decorum and will assist their students in understanding and abiding by the letter and the spirit of the competition's Rules and this Code of Ethical Conduct. - E. Attorney coaches agree to uphold the highest standards of the legal profession and will zealously encourage fair play to focus on the educational value of the Mock Trial Competition.
 Attorney coaches are reminded that they must serve as positive role models for the students.
 They will promote conduct and decorum among their team members and fellow coaches in accordance with the letter and the spirit of the competition's Rules and this Code of Ethical Conduct and will demonstrate the same through their own behavior.
 They will emphasize the educational value of the experience by requiring that all courtroom presentations (e.g., pretrial, questions, objections, etc.) be substantially the work product of the student team members. - F. By participating in the program, students, teacher coaches, and attorney coaches are presumed to have read and agreed to the provisions of the Code.
-Violations of this Code of Ethical Conduct may be grounds for disqualification from the competition and/or suspension or expulsion from the program.
+Violations of this Code of

+Ethical Conduct may be grounds for disqualification from the competition and/or suspension or expulsion from the program.

-Rule 1.3 - Trial Procedures
+Rule 1.3 - School Eligibility